jorgevillalta53/RepData_PeerAssessment1-/PA1_template.md

 ========================================================
 **JORGE ALBERTO VILLALTA MONTENEGRO**

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
-These type of devices are part of the quantified self movement  a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
+These type of devices are part of the “quantified self” movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
-These type of devices are part of the quantified self movement  a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
+These type of devices are part of the “quantified self” movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.

 ## Loading and preprocessing the data

 1.Load the data (i.e. read.csv())

 2.Process/transform the data (if necessary) into a format suitable for your analysis

+### **NOTE: I DECIDE TAKE 0 LIKE A REAL VALUE, BECAUSE I THINK THAT ITS A REAL VALUE WHEN YOURE DOING NOTHING, SO THE LECTURE ITS 0**

 ```r